eazydammy/coding-challenges/60DaysOfUdacity/README.md

 ___
  ## D4 (12-12-19)
 - Completed lesson 14 of the Cloud Challenge
-- Stumbled on error deleting S3 buckets created by Elastic Beanstalk but found a solution was to the bucket policy first
+- Stumbled on error deleting S3 buckets created by Elastic Beanstalk but found a solution was to delete the bucket policy first

 I encourage @Adeoye Adela and @Adetoun to share their progress for the day!
 ___